1 large onion, diced

 add vegetables - scoot as many down the sides of the roast as possible... some may be left on top.

-Cook on high for 4 - 6 hours** as needed until meat is tender & can easily be pulled apart.
+Cook on LOW for 4 - 6 hours** as needed until meat is tender & can easily be pulled apart.

-A combination of 4 hours on high and 1 or 2 hours on low may be used.
+A combination of 4 hours on high and 1 or 2 hours on low may be used, but LOW is better.

 **If possible, rearrange vegetables during cooking time to ensure doneness.